martanascimento1/-Sports_Team_Management_App-main/README.md

 * Player Recruitment: Managing the process of scouting and recruiting new players;

-* Fan Engagement Tools: Features for fan interaction, such as polls and social media integration;
+* Fan Engagement Tools: Features for fan interaction, such as polls and social media integration; (esta funcionalidade ainda não pode ser implementada)

 * Financial Management: Managing team finances, including budgets and expenditures;